 On December 31, 2019, an outbreak of pneumonia in Wuhan, China was reported to the World Health Organization (WHO).
 Shortly thereafter it was identified as a novel coronavirus referred to as 2019-nCoV.
 In the early part of the outbreak, infected people appeared to have a link to a large seafood and animal market suggesting a zoonotic source.
 Subsequently, it appears that it can also be transmitted person-to-person, most likely from respiratory droplets.
 Further investigation is ongoing so that more details on its origin and mode of transmission are anticipated.

-The infection spread beyond China in early January 2020 to other parts of Asia with cases also identified in Europe and Australia.
-Subsequently, several individuals, returning to the United States and Canada from Wuhan, China were also identified as being infected.
+The infection spread beyond China in early January 2020 to other parts of Asia with cases also identified worldwide, including the United States.

 CDC continues to work closely with WHO to monitor the situation and frequently update information that can be accessed at https://www.cdc.gov/coronavirus/2019-ncov/index.html.

-CDC is also conducting entry screening of passengers on direct and connecting flights from Wuhan, China to airports in the United States.
+CDC is also conducting entry screening of passengers on direct and connecting flights from potential affected flights to airports in the United States.